David Smallboy Korbah: Club career

-Born in Aflao, Korbah started his youth football career with Black Panthers FC, a division two football team.
-He played also for the likes of Bayern Babies, Future Stars FC, Shooting Stars FC and Precious Academy.

-Professional career

 On 5 July 2011, Korbah signed his first professional contract by agreeing to a year contract with Premier League side Heart of Lions.

 In late July 2012, Korbah joined Asante Kotoko.
 He represented the club in the Ghanaian Premier League and CAF Champions League competition.

 In summer 2015 he signed a one-year deal with Ghana Premier League club Dreams F.C.